Dental Implant FAQ’s

 One of the greatest benefits of dental implants is that they behave like natural teeth, providing a strength and function that is unrivaled by other restorations.
 Because the dental implant itself is anchored firmly in your jawbone, much like a natural root, it gives the false, replacement implant tooth stability.

-Studies have shown that somewhere between 5% and 10% of dental implants fail.
-Which means that there is between a 90% and 95% success rate for mini implants which is excellent performance in terms of normal dental and medical procedures.
+Studies have shown that there is between a 90% and 95% success rate for mini implants which is excellent performance in terms of normal dental and medical procedures.

 Most dental insurance plans cover 50% of the cost of the dental implant up to your maximum annual amount.
 Premium dental insurance plans cover as much as 80% of the dental implant cost.
 Some Medicare dental insurance plans do cover a portion of a dental implant or tooth implant.
 The average cost for a mini dental implant can be in the region of $500-$1500 which is inexpensive when compared to traditional implants that would normally cost between $4000-$5000.